mroncatto/mroncatto/README.md

 Get to know a little about my skills and the technologies I use most.

 - 🔭 I’m currently working on my personal project [IT FLOW](https://github.com/mroncatto/itflow)
-- 🌱 I’m currently improving my knowledge in Java, Spring Boot and Angular
+- 🌱 I’m currently learning microservices

 ### Languages
 <p>